 Here's what you get when you fire off the above SurrealQL query.

-If you study the queries you will realize that customers Meriel and Martin both bought shirts and an iPhone.
+If you study the queries you will realise that customers Meriel and Martin both bought shirts and an iPhone.
 We have a new customer Tobie who also buys a shirt.
 Your e-commerce system wants to recommend the products that other customers have bought to Tobie.

 How would you do this using PostgreSQL?